HalfSquare/MonteCarloSimulation/architecture_design/architecture-design.md

 All merge requests for code will be tested.
 We will be using CI / CD pipelines to do so.
 The pipelines will ensure that the code is free from errors, does not contain build failures, and that all unit tests written will pass.

+We will also test our code on different operating systems once a week to ensure that our code is not just compatible with just one laptop / OS.

 ### 4.3 Process
 The process viewpoint identifies the individual processes that are interacting to complete the scenarios.The process architecture can control they deployment, starting, recovery, reconfiguration and shutdown of a system.
 The purpose of the process view is to capture the concurrency and reliability of the system, through the sequence and timing of certain communications.